This article was updated on May 26th, 2020.

 The Continental Rift at Thingvellir National Park

 Iceland is a volcanic island and this characteristic is caused by the fact that the landmass sits on top of the continental rift of both the Eurasian and North American continents.
 Yes, Iceland actually straddles two continental plates and you can visit the UNESCO World Heritage Site called Thingvellir National Park, where you’ll find the divide that is slowly ripping apart the island.
-This park also happens to be the location of the oldest parliament in history – the former site of a Viking settlement which housed the national parliament of Iceland started in 930 AD and held sessions until 1798.
+This park also happens to be the location of the oldest parliament in history – the former site of a Viking settlement that housed the national parliament of Iceland started in 930 AD and held sessions until 1798.
 The park makes for a nice quick stop to hike around the area and explore the views of this unique, natural phenomenon.
 If you happen to have more time, you can even snorkel or scuba dive in the lake of the Silfra fissure – some of the clearest waters on earth.

 Snaefellsjokull National Park

-Just a two and half hour drive from Reykjavik is world famous glacier and stunning coastline of Snæfellsjökull National Park.
+Just a two and half hour drive from Reykjavik is world-famous glacier and stunning coastline of Snæfellsjökull National Park.
 The park is located at the foot of a volcano completely covered by a glacier of the same name.
 Besides the picturesque views of the Snaefellsjokull glacier, you can find great sites for bird watching, black pebble beaches, lava tube caves, countless waterfalls plus tiny fishing villages with occasional sightings of orcas and seals along the coastline.

 Icelandic Countryside and Wildlife

-One of the best parts about driving in the countryside of Iceland is the amazing views you’ll get out the window.
+One of the best parts about driving in the countryside of Iceland is the amazing views you’ll get out of the window.
 The landscape is covered with grasslands and grazing wildlife like Icelandic sheep and horses.
 The breed of horse you’ll see in Iceland is unique and originated from the time of the Viking colonization centuries ago.
 Over time they’ve become acclimated to survive in the harsh conditions of the Icelandic winter and they’re a true icon of Iceland.
 Hop out of your car to meet face to face with one of these cute and elegant creatures and even snap a selfie if you get the chance.